 The mystery ingredient to a good recipe is hunger.

-One should not concern yourself when those around you need you more, rather – take heed when they need you less.
+It should not concern you when those around you need you more, rather – be concerned when they need you less.

 As in flowers and as in fruit – and so too with mankind – a second separates perfection from corruption.

 Love and passion are superb siblings, but obligation and coercion are poor cousins.